beton-ochoa/beton-ochoa.github.io/index.md

 >> ![ ](/lxai-eccv2.png)

 **October 12th, 2022:** Good News!
-Five members of our group have extended abstracts accepted at the LatinX in AI research workshop at the European Conference on Computer Vision (ECCV) Congrats Francisco Lopez-Tiro, Daniel Flores-Araiza, Pedro Chavarrias Solano, Daniela Herrera and Mansoor Ali Teevno!
+Five members of our group have extended abstracts accepted at the **LatinX in AI research workshop** at the **European Conference on Computer Vision (ECCV)** Congrats Francisco Lopez-Tiro, Daniel Flores-Araiza, Pedro Chavarrias Solano, Daniela Herrera and Mansoor Ali Teevno!
 LXAI at ECCV will be happening virtually in 15 days, see you there!

 >> ![ ](/ECCV.png)

 **October 10th, 2022:** Good News!
-I am editing a special issue with my colleagues Dr. Sharib Ali (Univ. of Leeds) and Dr. Christiab Daul (CRAN).
-Seails can be found [here](https://www.mdpi.com/journal/sensors/special_issues/S789EPO7C9), and a description follows:
+I am editing a special issue with my colleagues **Dr. Sharib Ali (Univ. of Leeds)** and **Dr. Christian Daul (CRAN)**.
+More details can be found [here](https://www.mdpi.com/journal/sensors/special_issues/S789EPO7C9), and a description follows:

-Medical image processing methods nowadays tend to be systematically and completely based on deep learning methods.
+**Medical image processing methods** nowadays tend to be systematically and completely based on deep learning methods.
 However, the latter are not always explainable andtheir superiority over deterministic (classical) methods is not always obvious, notably for hollow organ cartography (mapping) or lesion classification.

 The aim of this Special Issue is twofold:
 The Special Issue will focus on all types of medical image applications and devices in which AI methods (segmentation, classification, 3D reconstruction, image mosaicing, etc.) are still limited and can enable improvement in the exploitation of various other additional imaging modalities.